 Similar to the departmental GSAC above, the Mellon College of Science often has a group of graduate students (two from each department) to provide input to the Associate Dean for Faculty and Graduate Affairs.
 The MCS GSAC has organized past events such as the MCS Graduate Student Poster Session and panel discussions on careers in science.
-The Associate Dean for Faculty and Graduate Affairs (currently Manfred Paulini, Professor of Physics) convenes this committee.
+The Associate Dean for Faculty and Graduate Affairs convenes this committee.